 Objects are the lowest instance in the task hierarchy and are placed onto frames.
 In the task editor, objects are grouped into 7 groups: Media, Shapes, Text, Buttons & Navigation, Question Options, Question Inputs, and Question Various.
 Objects can be added to the frame via the object toolbar, which is located to the left of the frame.
 A list of all objects that have been placed on the current selected frame is shown on the right side of the editor under the "Objects" tab.
 Users can change the z-index of an object (which object is shown in front of others), copy, and delete objects.
 The "current selected object" can be chosen either by clicking on it directly on the frame, or by clicking on the respective object in the object list.
 After selecting an object and the appropriate modifier (Default Trial, Factor Level, Condition or Single Trial), modifications can be made directly on the canvas or by using the "Object-Properties" panel on the right.
 In this panel, all properties of the currently selected object are displayed and can be modified using the input fields, checkboxes, etc.

 The object properties for the current selected object are shown on the right side of the editor.
 These properties determine how the objects on the frame will look to participants.
 Many object properties can be modified between trials, while some properties (such as the object's name) are fixed and cannot differ between trials.
 Properties which are modified (different from the default value) are indicated by a dark gray background color.
 All of the properties that can be modified between trials can be modified dynamically during event execution using the "set obj property" action.
+The "required" property of objects can be changed dynamically during runtime of the study.
+Objects will only be shown as required as long as they are not hidden (visibility = 0).
 This allows for very interactive and dynamic experiments.
 Please see the "Object Properties Tables" page for detailed chart of all object types and their properties.

 In the Task Editor, the appearance of objects can be changed to make editing your study easier.
 There are 2 object properties which allow you to do this: lock and hide.